There’s one 8lb 3oz reason why I decided to start my 2018 Happiness Project with a month dedicated to Self Care...

 Heal my body

 I have to admit, I didn't have a particularly difficult labour.
-In fact, I had one of those dream labours you only hear about in hypnobirthing books so I find myself in an incredibly privileged position in terms of recovery.
+In fact, I find myself in an incredibly privileged position in terms of recovery.
 But none the less I still need to heal my body.
 Pregnancy and labour are intense.
 It changes you biologically and physically, and all of that has suddenly lurched full speed into reverse.
 So that means listening to my body and helping it along.
 It means accepting life at the pace it dictates and loving myself even when my hair falls out or doing my exercises to repair my diastatis recti- which is particularly bad this time.
 This is a reminder to heal.
 Take my pain relief.
 Eat well to sustain nursing.
 To get comfortable.
 To say ‘no, I’m busy right now’.

 Obvious really?
 I’m a fussy, light sleeper so sleep right now needs careful maintenance, especially as I’m also the type of person who prefers 8-10hrs a night.
 I doubt I’ll get that for a while but I also know from experience I can function on 4hrs broken sleep a day so I’m going to aim to give myself 6-8hrs sleep a day, whether that’s at night or through napping during the day.
 Either way it MUST be an absolute priority.
 Sleep is essential to my well being and I am on a fast track to misery if I don’t respect it.

 Feel beautiful.
 Indulge yourself.